 To apply in Utah for a license without your out-of-state license, you must present original or copies certified by the issuing agency showing identity, legal/lawful presence, full social security number or ITIN, two (2) documents of your Utah residence and evidence of name change, if applicable.
-Visit our required documentation page to see what works as proof.
+Visit our Required Documentation page to see what works as proof.
 The Utah Driver License Division must be able to verify your current driver license.
 We will contact your prior state electronically to verify a “valid” driving status.
 This check takes a minimum of 24 hours.
-You will then have to pass an eye test and written knowledge test that is 25-question open-book.
+You will then have to pass an eye test and written knowledge test that is 25 questions open-book.
 If your out-of-state driver license has expired, you may also be required to pass the driving skills test.

 Can I get a Utah license if my driving status in another state is “not valid?”

 No; you must first clear the license action(s) with the other state(s) before you can complete the process for a driver license in Utah.